BachBioinformatics/MicrobiomePipelines/README.md

 ## Author: bachar.cheaib@glasgow.ac.uk
 ## How to run the Pipeline on your local computer

-#Before you run the pipeline you need to install to your HOME PATH the following softwares
+# Before you run the pipeline you need to install to your HOME PATH the following softwares
-#--Linux environment (Debian or redhat)
+# Linux environment (Debian or Redhat)
 #--0-Miniconda2
 #--1-Sickle
 #--2-Pandaseq